Sesenta Años Endurance Ride I II III

 Trail Description: There will be a different trail each day.
-The trail should be considered moderately difficult since there will be some climbing.
+The trail should be considered moderately difficult since there will be some climbing, however John has pledged to make the ride easier by eliminating some of the multiple steep climbs.
 There will be plenty of water on the trail at spring fed stock tanks.
-The trail will mostly use dirt ranch roads.
-Since it may still be very dry in mid November, hoof protection is advisable for riding on hard pack.
+The trail will mostly use dirt ranch roads and cow trails.
+Since it may still be very dry in mid November, hoof protection is advisable.

-Special Considerations: Because this is a private ranch, the Rancho San Fernando Rey’s own RSFR release form must be signed by every single person coming onto the property, whether as a rider, a crew, a volunteer or anything else.
+Special Considerations: Because this is a private ranch, the Rancho San Fernando Rey’s own release form must be signed by every single person coming onto the property, whether as a rider, a crew, a volunteer or anything else.
 You will not be allowed to enter the Ranch without a signed RSFR release for every person in your vehicle.
 To protect the ranch roads and the pasture where the basecamp is located, the ride will be cancelled in case of substantial rain during or immediately before the ride.
 Because this is a working cattle operation, loose dogs will not be tolerated.
 Best to leave your dog at home .
-Click here to download the RSFR Release form.

 Early Arrivals: If you need to arrive before THURSDAY, John suggests you contact Rancho Oso, a private equestrian campground just a few minutes down the road from the ranch entrance.
 Ranch Oso has excellent facilities.
 Camp for Sesenta Anos will open on THURSDAY.

-Entry Fees: $120 each day for the 50 mile and 25 mile rides which includes the increased camping fees for this years event. $65 each day for the introductory fun ride.
+Entry Fees: $130 each day for the 50 mile and 25 mile rides which includes the increased camping and drug fees for this years event. $75 each day for the introductory fun ride.
 Add $15 each day if not an AERC member.
 Lunch is included, but dinner is $15 extra.

 From the south: drive through Santa Barbara on Highway 101, turn onto Highway 154 over San Marcos Pass, turn right onto Paradise Road a mile or so after crossing the bridge, turn left after a mile or so into the Ranch at our sign.
 If you are concerned about going up San Marcos Pass with a really big rig, then stay on 101 until Buellton, turn right onto Highway 246, and turn right onto Highway 154 to join those coming from the north.